 Whether you have a sweet tooth for New York apple pie or prefer a more savory treat like a bagel with your morning coffee or tea, New York has local bakeries to satisfy everyone for breakfast, dessert, or a snack.
 Here, you’ll find world-class breads and award-winning pies, treats from around the world, and some of the yummiest-smelling food items you’ll ever experience!
 Here are 12 of the best bakeries from every region of New York State, so you’ll never have to travel far for a sweet or savory reward prepared by dedicated bakers.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect.

 Mrs. London’s (Capital-Saratoga)

 The enchanting story behind this Saratoga Springs institution, opened in 1977, goes like this: A pastry chef who trained in France and his apprentice at a Greenwich Village bakery fell in love and left the Big City to open their own shop in Saratoga.
 Decades later, Mrs. London’s is better than ever, serving a swoon-worthy collection of breads, cakes, pastries, and famed almond croissants available in a traditional style or glazed with maple, chocolate, or lemon.
 Macaron fans, take note: Among the colorful cakes and other dessert items, Mrs. London’s offers macarons in flavors including chocolate, lemon, raspberry, and coffee.

 Credit: @aka.imja on Instagram